bayfrontmedia/bones/README.md

 [Bones App](https://github.com/bayfrontmedia/bones-app) is a simple boilerplate to begin building an application using the Bones framework.

+### Bones Web
+[Bones Web](https://github.com/bayfrontmedia/bones-web) is a boilerplate to begin building a web application using the Bones framework.

 ## Documentation

 Documentation for Bones can be found [here](docs/README.md).